oneapi-src/oneDAL/docs/source/onedal/algorithms/covariance/covariance.rst

 ------------------

-Given a partial result with partial products, the means is a :math:`1 \times p` matrix, the covariance and the correlation matrices are :math:`p \times p` square matrices.
+Given a partial result with partial products, the means is a :math:`1 \times p` matrix, the covariance and correlation matrices are :math:`p \times p` square matrices.
 The means, the covariance, and the correlation are computed with the following formulas:

 .. list-table::